Capital City: Jakarta

 In Indonesia, we recommend you consider the small tropical island of Bali as a place to call home.
-Bali, dubbed the “Enchanted Land,” packs in everything you expect of paradise, from coral reefs to the jungle-clad slopes of mighty mountains complete with tribes of naughty monkeys.
-Here, amid the most gracious and hospitable of peoples, you can live for as little as US$1,500 a month.
+Bali, dubbed the “Enchanted Land,” packs in everything you’d expect of paradise, from coral reefs to the jungle-clad slopes of mighty mountains complete with tribes of naughty monkeys.

 Indonesia is a poor country, and Bali—although better off than most of Indonesia—is no exception.
 Although most roads on the island are paved, they tend to be busy and poorly maintained outside of tourist areas.
 Power outages are common, while air conditioning is not.
 Bali is making progress on its infrastructure, but in the meantime we recommend other locales if reliable internet is a necessity.